-Adrienne Truscott’s Asking For It at the Soho
+Adrienne Truscott’s Asking For It at Soho Theatre

 After winning the Edinburgh Comedy Awards’ panel prize at the Fringe last year, Adrienne Truscott’s provocative Asking For It, starring her “pussy and little else”, has transferred from an intimate Edinburgh bookstore to the hip Soho Theatre in London.